nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

 > 3a1.
-AddressBook shows an error message <br>
+DoTomorrow shows an error message <br>
   Use case resumes at step 2

-{More to be added}
+#### Use case: Edit task

+**MSS**

+1. User requests a list of all tasks
+2. DoTomorrow shows a list of all tasks
+3. User requests changes to a certain parameter of a specific task
+4. DoTomorrow changes the requested parameter of the task and displays the updated item to the user Use case ends.

+**Extensions**

+3a.
+The given index is invalid

+> 3a1.
+DoTomorrow shows an error message <br>
+  Use case resumes at step 2

+#### Use case: Add task

+**MSS**

+1. User enters the task with optional parameters
+2. DoTomorrow parses task and stores it to memory, then displays the task with formatted parameters back to user Use case ends.

+**Extensions**

+2a.
+Parameters are entered in the wrong format

+> 2a1.
+DoTomorrow shows an error message and an example of correct formatting
+> Use case resumes at step 1

+#### Use case: Undo last action

+**MSS**

+1. User enters undo command
+2. DoTomorrow display command to be undone, and undoes the command Use case ends.

+**Extensions**

+2a.
+There is no previous action

+> Use case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands). should be able to accomplish most of the tasks faster using commands than using the mouse.

-{More to be added}
+4. All classes and public methods should have documentation.
+5. All commands should be completed within 200ms.
+6. 80% test coverage.

 ## Appendix D : Glossary